hummatli/AndroidAppUpdater/README.md

 See [releases](https://github.com/hummatli/MAHAndroidUpdater/releases).
 Please,read release notes to migrate your app from old version to a newer.

 ## To contribute
-I am open to here offers and opinions from you
+I am open to hear offers and opinions from you

 * Fork it
 * Create your feature branch (git checkout -b my-new-feature)